leo-burnett/folio/source/content/Categories/Projects/Digital Justice/Portland Police Drone/What You Need to Know.md

 ### This kind of tech is new, and it's dangerous
 AI-enabled drones add to the growing number of surveillance devices being deployed on our streets.
 * In places where these drones have been deployed at scale, reports show that the drones are used to surveil poor, Black, and brown neighborhoods.
 [Wired Magazine](https://www.wired.com/story/the-age-of-the-drone-police-is-here/)
+* The police in a place like Portland are limited in where and when they can be in any given area: a drone expands what surveillance capabilities are possible.
+We already know in practice that more police do not make our communities safer: more surveillance is simply more likely to criminalize more people and to make privacy a privilege limited to the wealthier, whiter parts of our community.
+### The drone would cost a whopping $45,000 — to start.
+The money spent on police is money we could be spending to get people housed, feed residents, and improve our schools.
+* Every three years, the city would need to pay $23,790 for "Licensing, Storage, Warranty and Service"[^1] which doesn't include repairs or replacement costs.
+* This contract with Axon could get even more expensive, because Axon has a monopoly on a lot of police tech; they are even being sued in a class-action lawsuit by the City of Augusta, Maine for their price-gouging practices. *Read*: [Second US town sues Taser-maker Axon for antitrust violations](https://www.reuters.com/legal/litigation/second-us-town-sues-taser-maker-axon-antitrust-violations-2023-10-05/).
+* The Cumberland County Sheriff's office [just replaced](https://cumberlandcounty.legistar.com/View.ashx?M=F&ID=14924958&GUID=9D4A34EA-BB8C-49C6-8BFC-E9DE45E22547) one of their drones — the kind that the Portland PD often borrows — and they allocated $10k to buy a new one. *Why is it that Portland needs a $45k version of a drone, with AI-enabled surveillance capabilities?*
 ### This kind of drone was tested by Israel on Palestinians
 Axon partners with a company **Skydio** to make its drones.
 * Skydio has extensive ties to both the Israeli government and to Israeli-backed funders.
 * Skydio [sent Israel](https://www.politico.eu/article/israel-drones-high-tech-weapons-united-states-ai/) 100 drones immediately after October 7th to use in their genocide in Gaza.
 Those drones were used to navigate and produce 3D scans of buildings in [“complex urban environments."](https://www.skydio.com/solutions/national-security/tactical-isr)
 * *Read*: [The AI Drones Used In Gaza Now Surveilling American Cities](https://www.donotpanic.news/p/the-ai-drones-used-in-gaza-now-surveilling)
-### The drone would cost a whopping $45,000 — to start.
-The money spent on police is money we could be spending to get people housed, feed residents, and improve our schools.
-* Every three years, the city would need to pay $23,790 for "Licensing, Storage, Warranty and Service"[^1] which doesn't include repairs or replacement costs.
-### The contract with Axon could get *even more expensive*
-* Axon has a monopoly on a lot of police tech; they are even being sued in a class-action lawsuit by the City of Augusta, Maine for their price-gouging practices. *Read*: [Second US town sues Taser-maker Axon for antitrust violations](https://www.reuters.com/legal/litigation/second-us-town-sues-taser-maker-axon-antitrust-violations-2023-10-05/).
 ### The drone only has a usable life of five to seven years
 That's a [lot of money](https://portlandme.portal.civicclerk.com/event/8035/files/attachment/27620) for something we'll have to replace in a few years.

 ### The policy governing drones is outdated and inadequate
 State-level policy is not adequate and was developed before this kind of AI-enabled surveillance technology existed.
 * The State of Maine has a required reporting mechanism for police use of drones, but [this report](https://portlandme.portal.civicclerk.com/event/8035/files/attachment/27619) fails basic transparency mechanisms.